View Lucile Butler's Obituary on IdahoStatesman.com and share memories

 A native of Ogden, Utah, Lucile and her late husband Clarence Helon Butler moved from Ogden to Kuna in 1946, and into their home of 71 years in 1948.
 Together they raised 6 successful children there.

-Lucile was a life-long and deeply devoted member of The Church of Jesus Christ of Latter-day Saints.
+Lucile was a life-long and deeply devoted member of the L.D.S.
+Church.
 Over the years she was a visiting teacher, a member of the Stake Relief Society Presidency, a Relief Society teacher and she was active with the Young Women's Program.